rocket-pool/old.docs.rocketpool.net/src/guides/node/performance.md

 Note that the app has a free version, and paid options with convenience features like homescreen widgets.

-### Renaming your validators on Beaconcha.in
+### Renaming your Validators on Beaconcha.in

 The Beaconcha.in website has a feature that allows users to rename their validators, making them easier to identify/search.

 To be able to use this feature you need to sign a message using your node wallet's private key, in order to prove you're the person who controls that validator.

-The smartnode v1.5.1 includes the ability to sign messages with your node wallets's private key by using the command `rocketpool node sign-message`, then providing the message that you want to sign.
+The Smartnode v1.5.1 includes the ability to sign messages with your node wallets's private key by using the command `rocketpool node sign-message`, then providing the message that you want to sign.
 It must contain the term 'beaconcha.in' to be used to rename your validators.

 ![](../node/images/sign-message.png)